stephenlb/pubnub-mongo-pipe/blog.md

 **This will cause the device to draw an animated dot onto the screen of the device in real-time.**

-The dot animation is triggered by simply writting to your MongoDB directly.
+The dot that animates is triggered by simply writting to your MongoDB directly.
 For example here is a MongoDB Command that will cause a write, which in turn triggers the sync with the consumer iPhone device that is rendering the map in real-time.